chandranakshay/multiscale_fluid_solver/README.md

 Physical domain layout: The code is written only for the channel flow geometry (default setup: gravity driven flow) with the DSMC region restricted to tunable equal widths from either walls.
 The LB solver governs the rest of the domain.

-Running a simulation: requires you to setup nondimensional parameters, particle time scale ($\Delta t$),
+Running a simulation: requires you to setup nondimensional parameters, number of DSMC cells and equivalent LB nodes in the domain, number of particles per cell, the buffer layer distance, and curl-noise parameters (if required).